GatorSense/FLIR_thermal_tools/README.md

   * correct offset between RGB and thermal imagery
   * Classify RGB in order to separate image materials
   * Use co-aligned RGB to pull out class's pixels
 Note: this may not work for all FLIR cameras and is specifically designed for cameras that have an RGB camera.
+Tested on FLIR T630sc and FLIR T540 cameras.

 ## Dependencies
 This repository requires multiple packages to process the imagery including: